mysensors/NodeManager/README.md

     void setHeaderFontSize(int fontsize);
     // [107] Invert display (black text on color background; use invert=false to revert) void invertDisplay(bool invert = true);
+	// set a static caption text on header of the display void setCaption(const char* value);
+	// print a static caption on top of the screen void printCaption(const char* value);
+	// print the given string
+	void print(const char* value);
+	// print the given string and goes to the next line void println(const char* value);
+	// print the value of the given child void printChild(Child* child);
+	// clear the display
+	void clear();
+	// set the cursor to the given position void setCursor(int col,int row);
+	// return the display object
+	SSD1306AsciiAvrI2c* getDisplay();
 ~~~

 * SensorChirp